Understanding the Safe Food for Canadians Regulations

-A Safe Food for Canadians licence costs $250.
+Please refer to CFIA's Fees Notice for current fee amounts.
 The licence will be valid for two years.

 2. What are the changes to the fees in addition to an SFC licence?

 In an effort to keep costs stable for businesses, minimal changes have been made to CFIA fees.
 For businesses that are currently paying establishment registration fees, these fees have been converted to establishment inspection fees.
-The monetary amount will remain the same.
+Please refer to CFIA's Fees Notice for current fee amounts.
 These are in addition to the SFC licence and will be payable upon the first inspection in a given year.